-YERINGTON, Nevada — A 27-year-old Nevada man with a criminal history was convicted Tuesday of five counts of murder and could face the death penalty for a killing spree two years ago.
+YERINGTON, Nevada — A 27-year-old Nevada man convicted of five counts of murder has been sentenced to death for the 2013 killing spree.

-Prosecutors say he fatally shot two couples in two homes in rural Fernley and a newspaper deliveryman 30 miles away at an I-80 exit east of Reno near the Mustang Ranch brothel.
+Prosecutors had sought the death penalty for Bean, who they say had murdered for money.
+They argued that in May 2013, Bean had fatally shot two couples in two homes in rural Fernley and a newspaper deliveryman at an Interstate 80 exit east of Reno.

 Bean's defense attorney, Richard Davies, who had asked the jury to spare Bean's life, still praised the jury after the sentencing for their efforts.